Sequential Fundraising and Mutual Insurance: Discussion

 In the general fundraising setting ($B \leq n$) many questions remain open.
 Our Conjecture \ref{pi-conj} and its Corollary \ref{insurance} await settlement.
 Some properties of delegation (Theorem \ref{delegation}) are most probably true in the general case, perhaps all of them.

-We did not investigate some questions, most of which seem difficult: Bounding the probability of completion, and the threshold values.
-Do players always play different thresholds when such an equilibrium is playable?
+We did not investigate some questions, most of which seem difficult: Do players always play different thresholds when such an equilibrium is playable?
 Players often, but not always, play increasingly-high thresholds according to their order (See Figures \ref{fig:5080}-\ref{fig:6580-4}).
 What rule guides this?
 An efficient dynamic programming solution will be useful in investigating the general problem.

 A different set of questions is raised when contributors are not statistically equivalent, whether they come from different quality distributions, or whether their budgets for contribution are different.
 The main question is: Given a choice, in what order should the fundraiser approach the potential contributors?
 This, of course, introduces a new kind of player, and raises the complexity of the analysis to another level.